maoschanz/notes-extension-gnome/README.md

 **Installing unstable code from github means you can have bugs, and you will not get updates for the extensions**

-Download the files, run `./install.sh`, restart the session, enable the extension
+To install an unstable version, download the files, run `./install.sh`, restart the session, and enable the extension.

 ----